 Information and Media Technology (IMT) is responsible for providing strategy, training, service, and information in the area of technology for Azusa Pacific University.
-IMT supports administration, faculty, staff and students.
-Please visit the website for more information - www.apu.edu/imt
+IMT supports administration, faculty, staff, and students.
+Please visit the website for more information - www.apu.edu/imt.

 - Support Desk.
-The support desk provides assistance for students experiencing trouble with leased IBM notebooks, ÜDEUPA accounts, or needing to request a classroom-setup.
-It is also the location where camcorders can be checked-out for class projects. - ÜDEUPA, APU's intranet service, is a free benefit offered to every student, providing the necessary tools to communicate with other students and faculty.
-An ÜDEUPA account provides a free email account, free disk space for web pages, and access to critical campus resources such as grades, chapel attendance records, financial information and library online resources. - Network access to APU resources.
+The support desk provides assistance for students experiencing trouble with leased IBM notebooks, üdeupa accounts, or requesting a classroomsetup.
+It is also the location where camcorders can be checked-out for class projects. - Üdeupa, APU's intranet service, is a free benefit offered to every student, providing the necessary tools to communicate with other students and faculty.
+An üdeupa account provides a free email account, free disk space for web pages, and access to critical campus resources such as grades, chapel attendance records, financial information and library online resources. - Network access to APU resources.
 There are three ways to connect.
-The fee is \$50 per semester or \$100 per calendar year. - 1.
+The fee is \$50 per semester or \$100 per calendar year, and \$25 for summer. - 1.
 REZnet is a service allowing students to connect their computer to the campus network from campus living areas. - 2.
 All Access is APU's name for the wireless network.
 Mobility is an important part of a student's learning experience, the wireless network allows students to connect to the Internet, use email, chat, search library resources, etc. from various locations on campus, including outdoor green spaces without using cables. - 3.
 Remote/Dial-In Service for commuter students. - Voluntary Laptop program.
-Azusa Pacific University partners with IBM to provide laptops to students.
-This is a two-year program introducing the power and mobility of an IBM Thinkpad computer.
+Azusa Pacific University partners with Apple and IBM to provide laptops to students.
+This is a two-year program introducing the power and mobility of Apple iBook and IBM Thinkpad computers.
 For more information, please send an email to the laptop program coordinator at laptop@apu.edu. - Computer facilities.
-IMT offers a distributed computing model providing computers in locations where students spend the majority of their time such as the libraries, student union, and the three dorms Adams, Smith, and Engstrom.
+IMT offers a distributed computing model providing computers in locations where students spend the majority of their time such as the libraries, student union, and the four dorms - Adams, Smith, Engstrom, and Trinity.
 These 20-plus computer centers are equipped with PC and MAC workstations and printers.
 Software available includes SPSS, Microsoft Office Suite, medical programs, databases, a variety of discipline specific programs, and full Internet access.
-Lab assistants are available during operational hours. - The Graphics Center is located on the West Campus in the Fletcher Jones Center adjacent to the Darling Library.
+Lab assistants are available during operational hours.

+- The Graphics Center is located on the West Campus in the Fletcher Jones Center adjacent to the Darling Library.
 The Graphics Center provides supplies and equipment such as color paper, a poster maker, Ellison die-cuts, paper cutters, paints, a laminator, and a bookbinder.
 Also housed in the Graphics Center are four computers with scanners and a printer/color copier. - Video Production is also located on the West Campus, and includes video-editing suites, a live sound stage and video control room, and equipment checkout for mass communication students.